 Are Tiwal inflatable hulls fragile?

-We work continuously to strengthen our inflatable hulls.
 The hulls of Tiwal 2 and Tiwal 3 are reinforced in different places by several layers of fabric.
 The sides of the hulls are notably made more resistant by an overlay of yellow PVC.
 In addition, a wide band of reinforced PVC (“ragage”), used in rafting, protects the underside of the hulls from friction that may occur during launching and exiting.
+Since 2021, we have evolved the manufacturing processes of our hulls to improve performance and durability.

 If inflatable vehicles are used mainly for their lightness and ease of handling, they are also chosen for their robustness!